tlswg/tls13-spec/draft-ietf-tls-tls13.md

 Ephemeral Secret (ES): A secret which is derived from fresh (EC)DHE shares for this connection.
-Keying material derived from ES is intended to be forward secure (with the exception of pre-shared key only modes).
+Keying material derived from ES is intended to be forward secret (with the exception of pre-shared key only modes).

 Static Secret (SS): A secret which may be derived from static or